Best Headphones for Dolby Atmos

-Dolby Atmos audio has revolutionised the home theatre experience.
+Dolby Atmos audio has revolutionized the home theatre experience.
 Moving sound from a channel based experience to an object-based audio experience is fantastic.

 - How does Dolby Atmos work in headphones?

-I’ll let you in on the secret early, while there are some Dolby Atmos listed headphones (Dolby even have their own set called Dimension) and Dolby Atmos gaming headsets, it’s actually more about the software you use with the headphones.
+I’ll let you in on the secret early, while there are some listed Dolby Atmos headphones (Dolby even has its own set of non-Dolby headphones called Dimension and Dolby Atmos gaming headsets), it’s actually more about the software you use with the headphones.

 We’ll explain more so stay with us.